Singularity Desktop for macOS (Beta Release)

-Singularity Desktop for macOS (Alpha Preview) allows Linux-based Singularity containers to be designed, built, tested, and signed/verified on macOS.
+Singularity Desktop for macOS (Beta Release) allows Linux-based Singularity containers to be designed, built, tested, and signed/verified on macOS.
 This capability is enabled through two components:

 - Singularity itself - a native port of the software to macOS that offers a subset of the functionality currently available under Linux